mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 .right-column[
 ## &mu;-OSes

-Several vendors are developing &mu;-OSes, small OS (mainly Linux) implementations to be the basis for container engine hosts whether they be bare-metal or virtual **host machines**.
+Several vendors are developing &mu;-OSes, small OS (mainly Linux) to be the basis for container engine hosts whether they be bare-metal or virtual **host machines**.

 These OSes are small, with fast startup, deployment, small attack surface and often *"atomic"* software updates.